H.R. 2130: Tribal Trust Land Homeownership Act of 2025

 What H.R.
 2130 actually does.

-Title reports move on a set clock too
+Title reports run on their own clock

 Tribes and housing agencies get read-only system access